sufyanasghar231111-a11y/backendSpotifyProject/README.md

 ## 👨‍💻 Developer

 Built by Sufyan Asghar as a full-stack MERN project to practice scalable backend architecture and modern frontend development.

-* Production-level project structure

-## 👨‍💻 Developer

-Built by Sufyan Asghar as a full-stack MERN project to practice scalable backend architecture and modern frontend development.